-Aside from turquoise water, white sand beaches, friendly people and luxury resorts, the thing I miss most about Jamaica is authentic Jamaican jerk chicken.
-It’s got just the right amount of spice (for me), tender meat that falls off the bones and pairs perfectly with a Red Stripe beer.
+Aside from turquoise water, white sand beaches, friendly people, and luxury resorts, the thing I miss most about Jamaica is authentic Jamaican jerk chicken.
+It has just the right amount of spice for me, tender meat that falls off the bones, and pairs perfectly with a Red Stripe beer.

 History of Jamaican Jerk Chicken

 Long story short, this technique of cooking has been traced back to the 17th century.

 It might actually be of African origin because as the British invaded Jamaica in 1655, the Spanish fled and left African slaves behind.
 The African slaves escaped the mountains where they integrated with local people.